oberon2007/vertex-theme/README.md

 To install the alternative metacity theme, copy the `Vertex_alt_metacity` folder to `/usr/share/themes` and select it as window theme.

-To install the Plank theme, copy the `extra/Vertex-Plank` folder to `~/.local/share/plank/themes` or to `/usr/share/plank/themes` for system-wide use.
-Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Vertex-Plank` as the theme.
+As of version `20200130` the plank theme will be installed along with the normal vertex gtk theme.
+You can disable the install by passing `disable-plank` to the autogen command.
+Now open the Plank preferences window by executing `plank --preferences` from a terminal and select `Gtk+` as the theme.

 ### Troubleshooting